oktetlabs/test-environment/doc/sphinx/pages/group_te_cmd_monitor.rst

 	    </session>
 	</package>

 Here run_monitor specifies a condition that should be met to enable this command output logging.
 If the text inside it is "yes" or non-zero number, it is considered true (L5_RUN environment variable evaluates to "yes" when tests are run with Onload library).
-This node is optional; if it is omitted, specified command output logging is always enabled. :ref:`Node <doxid-structNode>` ta, specifying the name of Test Agent on which to run and log output of a given command, is optional as well; if it is omitted, then name of Test Agent is taken from TE_IUT_TA_NAME environment variable.
+This node is optional; if it is omitted, specified command output logging is always enabled.
+Node ta, specifying the name of Test Agent on which to run and log output of a given command, is optional as well; if it is omitted, then name of Test Agent is taken from TE_IUT_TA_NAME environment variable.

 You can specify several command_monitor nodes to enable logging of several commands simultaneously.